What is a Lifelong Learning Programme?

 Why come to a Purple Patch programme?

-We provide access to affordable, meaningful learning opportunities that are fun, exciting and engaging to people with a wide range of learning disabilitiesm and autistic people.
+We provide access to affordable, meaningful learning opportunities that are fun, exciting and engaging to a wide range of learning-disabled and and autistic people.

 Our innovative approach means that our highly skilled staff can work with a sense of adventure, adapting to the needs of our participants and creating environments where people can thrive.